squid-tree/dwm/README.md

 ## Changes From Original
 * Added Shortcuts For Brightness Ajustment
-* Added Brightness Meter In Bar
+* Added Brightness Indicator In Bar
 * Added Battery Indicator To Bar

 ## See Original Repo For More Details